sobolevn/git-secret/README.md

 When someone's permission is revoked, secrets do not need to be changed with `git-secret` - just remove their key from the keychain using `git secret killperson their@email.com`, re-encrypt the files, and they won't be able to decrypt secrets anymore.
-If you think the user might have copied the secrets or the contents of the keys when they had access, then you should also change the secrets.
+If you think the user might have copied the secrets or keys when they had access, then you should also change the secrets.